St. George’s Day Set of 5 Plays on England:

-St. George’s Day play Set of 5 Plays on England Sample Texts:
+St. George’s Day Set of 5 Plays on England: Sample Texts:

 Play 1 St. George meets … Robin Hood

 St. George: Ah Robin!
 Thank you so much for joining me this morning.
 I trust you have been given an explanation as to why you are here?

 Robin Hood: Indeed.
 And may I say, it is an honour to fulfill such a role.
 That is, to one such as yourself.

 St. George: It is me who should thank you.
 I am fully aware of the depth of my ignorance regarding England – its history, its people, its culture …

 Robin Hood: Which is why I have been brought in – to bring you up to speed!
 Don’t worry, I’ll give you all the information you need.